TempGenomics-RCN/website/website_instructions.md

 ## Second level header - 2 hashtag
 ###### 6th level header

-Level 1-3 headers will appear as links in the left
+Level 1-3 headers will appear as links in the left of the Leap Day layout
 ```
-Read the [GitHub markdown guide](https://guides.github.com/features/mastering-markdown/) for **MANY** more details and tips
+Read the [GitHub Markdown Guide](https://guides.github.com/features/mastering-markdown/) for **MANY** more details and tips

 #### Images